SuperOfficeDocs/superoffice-docs/docs/ns-web-services/ns-udef-lookup-class.md

 ### Steps

-Given the main entity table (Appointment, Contact, etc) and the field label, how is the field value returned?
-Essentially this is a three step process.
+Given the main entity table (such as Appointment or Contact) and the field label, how is the field value returned?
+Essentially this is a 3-step process.

-1. Get the version number of the main entity table (appointment, contact, etc), from the `userpreference` table.
+1. Get the version number of the main entity table, from the `userpreference` table.
 2. Get the column number of the field by using the version of the main entity table, the name of the main entity table, and the field label.
 3. Get the table number from the column number, and get two TableInfo objects to use in a NetServer query.